-I know just how confusing it can be when you visit a hosting company’s website and are faced with choosing between a Shared Hosting Plan, a Virtual Private Server (VPS) or a Dedicated Server.
+I know just how confusing it can be when you visit a hosting company’s website and are faced with choosing the best web hosting plan for your website or blog.

 Hopefully, I’ll be able to clear it all up for you in this post.

-In a nutshell, there are three primary types of web hosting plans for you to choose from.
+In a nutshell, there are four primary types of web hosting plans for you to choose from.
 Here is a quick explanation of how they work and the primary differences between them:

 1 – Shared Hosting

 If you decide to host your blog or website on a Shared Web Server, it will have to share the server’s resources with all the other websites that are hosted on that server.
 And trust me, there can be a lot of them!

 You can think of Shared Hosting as being very much like renting a booth in a flea market.
 Every seller in the flea market (website/blog) is either directly or indirectly affected in some way by the presence and/or actions of the other sellers.

 For example, if the building is packed with as many booths as the owner can possibly cram inside it, the hallways are likely to be quite narrow and extremely crowded as customers try to make their way from booth to booth.